 As I was reading the article, I found myself getting angrier and angrier by the minute.
 So many things wrong with that story.

-First, who are these people to make fun of anyone, anyway?
+First, who are they to make fun of anyone, anyway?
 Judging someone for what they’re wearing?
-Are you really that shallow?
-That coming from a magazine that’s supposed to “empower” women.
-What a joke.
+Doesn’t seem right coming from a magazine that is supposed to empower women.

-What isn’t a joke, is running a full marathon.
-It requires unbelievable strength and determination (and I’m telling you this as I’m preparing to run my first HALF marathon).
+Running a full marathon requires unbelievable strength and determination (and I’m telling you this as I’m preparing to run my first HALF marathon).
 I can’t even imagine what it takes to do it while going through chemo.
 So what if someone wants to do it wearing a tutu, a cape, or Micky Mouse ears??
 Really, who cares?

 Well, apparently, some people do.
 Because mocking what these girls were wearing was obviously WAY more important than praising them for what they had accomplished.
 It’s funny.
 It creates buzz.
 It attracts more audience.
 Until, of course, they realized they had put their foot in their mouth.
 Big time.
 And they had to issue a public apology.

 But was it because they realized they had done something wrong?
 Probably not.
 The apology was just damage control.
 A way to take care of the PR nightmare they had created for themselves.
 And will most likely happen again.
 Because that “BS meter” section, will still be part of the next magazine issue, and they will continue to make fun and judge people whenever they feel like it.
 And the sad part is, people will continue buying it, validating it’s ok to do so.

 So no. As far as I’m concerned, apology not accepted.
 Not until you put yourself in your own “BS meter” and realize you got it all wrong.
 Not until you stop focusing on the superficial nonsense and learn to THINK before you speak (or in this case, before you write): is it True?
 Is it Helpful?
 Is it Inspiring?
 Is it Necessary?
 Is it Kind?